KapilMP/Scrapy/README.md

 # Scrapy
-This is the repo for web crawling
+This repo contains code for web crawling using scrapy.